-1. Aims and Objectives
+2. Aims and Objectives

-At St James C of E Academy we aim to provide every child with access to a broad and balanced curriculum.
+At St. James' CE Primary Academy, we aim to provide every child with access to a broad and balanced curriculum.
 We recognise that some pupils may have additional needs at some time during their academy life and this policy details the way in which our academy will respond to meet these needs.